ramm777/ramm777/README.md

 We presented it at the [AACR conference](https://aacrjournals.org/cancerres/article/83/7_Supplement/5424/719634) in 2023, the poster is available to download [here](https://concr.co/news/he-tnbc).

-## Hybrid “Deep Learning + Physics” Computer Vision Model
+## Project 7: Hybrid “Deep Learning + Physics” Computer Vision Model

 Here, I designed and created a deep learning model that combines computer vision deep learning and physics for the physics-based simulation.
 Solving multi-physics problems usually requires expensive, high-performance computers and complex code.
 The model helps and explores how machine learning can reduce computation time in these kinds of problems.
 It uses a deep learning model, specifically a convolutional neural network, to predict rough fracture permeability from digital images during the fracture deformation process.
 Even in extrapolation tests with different fracture roughness, the model maintained high accuracy with about 8% MAPE.
 I show that my method is able to speed up the numerical simulation up to 20 times faster than the conventional fully physics-based methods.